-A value of 888888888 should be entered to indicate the generic "Out-of-State" code.

-A value of 99999999 should be entered to indicate the generic "PA State" code.

-Letters A to M are values for the Residence Status Code field in the School Enrollment template (Field 10) and Student Calendar Fact template (Field 7).
+- A value of 888888888 should be entered to indicate the generic "Out-of-State" code. - A value of 999999999 should be entered to indicate the generic "PA State" code. - Letters A to M are values for the Residence Status Code field in the School Enrollment Template (Field 10) and Student Calendar Fact Template (Field 7).

-Reporting Adult Affidavit Program (AAP) students in the School Enrollment template is not required or needed.
-LEAs may report 999999999 in the District Code of Residence and should report the AUN of the school district where the CTE educating LEA is located in the Funding District AUN for AAP students.
+NOTE: Codes apply to all grade levels with the exception of Adult Affidavit Program (AAP) students.
+Reporting Adult Affidavit Program (AAP) students in the School Enrollment Template is not required or needed.
+LEAs may report "9999999999" in the District Code of Residence and should report the AUN of the school district where the CTE educating LEA is located in the Funding District AUN for AAP students.